jasperslits/haithowifi/README.md

 This custom integration should become obsolete once full auto-discovery has the same capabilities.

 ### What works / should work
-1. Create WPU sensors
+1. Create Heatpump WPU sensors
-2. Create NONCVE / HRU sensors
+2. Create NONCVE / HRU Fan sensors
-3. Create CVE sensors
+3. Create CVE fan sensors
-4. Create up to two Remotes (CO2 sensors)
+4. Create up to two Remotes for monitoring CO2 levels
 5. Create Auto temp sensors

 Overall: translations are available in English for now.
 NL to follow